Why Failure Is Healthy for Teens

 • Academic pressure, starting as early as middle school and becoming particularly challenging during the college application process

 More than anything, parents want to protect their children from discomfort and pain, whether physical or emotional.
-Yet, by keeping hardships at bay, parents deprive kids of the sense of confidence and empowerment that’s created by overcoming a challenge.
+Yet, by keeping hardships at bay, you deprive your child of the sense of confidence and empowerment that’s created by overcoming a challenge.

 Read “How Parents Can Navigate Teen Independence.”